ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-10-05-beatmap-spotlights-summer-2019/mania/delta.jpg)](https://osu.ppy.sh/beatmapsets/928491)

-::Dergo::{ user=7439226 }, [-mint-](https://osu.ppy.sh/users/8976576), and ::\1Kobii::{ user=6209713 }'s d:for the DELTA (Camellia's "PLANETARY//DUBSTEP" Remix) is perhaps one of the most audacious ranked maps this year, and quickly became well known among higher-level players in the osu!mania community due to it's uniqueness in comparison to other maps around its difficulty level.
+::Dergo::{ user=7439226 }, ::-mint-::{ user=8976576 }, and ::\1Kobii::{ user=6209713 }'s d:for the DELTA (Camellia's "PLANETARY//DUBSTEP" Remix) is perhaps one of the most audacious ranked maps this year, and quickly became well known among higher-level players in the osu!mania community due to it's uniqueness in comparison to other maps around its difficulty level.

 Dergo's sections start (and end) the song with an exciting technical interpretation of the song, combining light yet tough long note patterns focusing on jacks, long trills, and difficult releases along with intense longer bursts.
 His attention to detail in the quieter portions of the song is also quite impressive, as he made sure to differentiate different instruments though LN usage, column placements, and repetition.